aurbac/aws-systems-manager/README.md

 ![SSM Agent change](https://github.com/aurbac/aws-systems-manager/raw/master/images/config-change.png)

-## Activiting a WebServer in Linux and Windows using a Document and Run Command
+## Enabling a WebServer in Linux and Windows using a Document and Run Command

 ### Documents